CA Franchise Tax Board Offer in Compromise Overview

 The following is a list of documents that the FTB requires to be included with the submission of the Offer in Compromise application, if applicable:

-- Verification of Income: Complete pay stubs for the past three months, or financial statements for the past two years if self-employed.
-Include any investment or ownership in any business entity or trust, and income derived from these sources (dividends, K-1 income, distributions, etc.)
+- Verifying Income: Recent copies of pay stubs for the past three months or two years of financial statements for self-employed taxpayers.
+Include any income from investments or ownership in any business entity or trust.
+It includes distributions, K-1 Income, or dividends for example.

-- Real Property Information: Mortgage statements and escrow statements for the property you currently own, sold, or gave away in the last five years.
+- Real Property Information: Include mortgage statements and escrow statements for the property the taxpayers owns, sold, or gave away for the most recent five years.

-- IRS Information: IRS OIC application and acceptance letter or other IRS arrangements
+- IRS Information: IRS application for an OIC and letter of acceptance or other IRS arrangements

 Filing Process and Considerations